tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 	},
 	{
-		"introduce":"Support cluster version 1.12.3 of JD Cloud", "name":"JCS for Kubernetes supports the Version 1.12.3", "description":"The cluster version 1.12.3 of JD Cloud is supported, which is the cluster version under maintenance of community now.
+		"introduce":"Support cluster version 1.12.3 of JD Cloud", "name":"JCS for Kubernetes Supports The Version 1.12.3", "description":"The cluster version 1.12.3 of JD Cloud is supported, which is the cluster version under maintenance of community now.
 Compared with the cluster version 1.8, it expands new functions and features.
 In addition, the cluster stability is fully verified by the community and JD Cloud Team.", "id":2189
 	},
 	{
 		"introduce":"JCS for Kubernetes supports the Monitoring",
-		"name":"JCS for Kubernetes supports the Monitoring",
+		"name":"JCS for Kubernetes Supports The Monitoring",
 		"description":"JCS for Kubernetes provides two types of resource monitoring: basic monitoring and custom metric monitoring.
 Basic monitoring is the monitoring of cluster infrastructure such as management node group and work node group.
 Custom metric monitoring provides a monitoring indicator for applications that users customize to deploy in the cluster, including CPU used, memory used, etc.", "id":2190
 	},
 	{
-		"introduce":"JD Cloud will monitor status of work nodes and carry out automatic crown repair to work nodes not in ready state", "name":"The work node group of JCS for Kubernetes supports automatic repair", "description":"JD Cloud will monitor status of work nodes and carry out automatic crown repair to work nodes not in ready state", "id":2191
+		"introduce":"JD Cloud will monitor status of work nodes and carry out automatic crown repair to work nodes not in ready state", "name":"The Work Node Group of JCS for Kubernetes Supports Automatic Repair", "description":"JD Cloud will monitor status of work nodes and carry out automatic crown repair to work nodes not in ready state", "id":2191
 	},